robots-make-art-too/Quiz_3-message-in-a-bottle/README.md

 RELATED:

-(actually if you decide you have time check out `The Billion Dolar Code`, the [mostly true story](https://www.sfgate.com/streaming/article/netflix-drama-google-lawsuit-billion-dollar-code-16533314.php) of a some `DIGITAL MEDIA / TECHNICAL ARTISTS / CREATIVE HACKERS` that sued `Google` regarding _who really created google earth_)
+(actually if you decide you have time check out `The Billion Dolar Code`, the [mostly true story](https://www.sfgate.com/streaming/article/netflix-drama-google-lawsuit-billion-dollar-code-16533314.php) of some `DIGITAL MEDIA / TECHNICAL ARTISTS / CREATIVE HACKERS` that sued `Google` regarding _who really created google earth_)

 Their startup was called `ART+COM`.. shh it's a link to the trailer:
 [![Trailer](img/trailer.png)](https://youtu.be/iDvPvqImb-4 "ART+COM")